SteffRhes/postgres_rooted/README.md

 Postgres has been hard-coded to not be run by the root user.
-While this generally makes perfect sense security-wise, it becomes problematic in containerized environments, where within the container, the main user is root, but which is actually mapped to the host non-root user via user namespaces.
-This can be the case in rootless docker setups or with podman by default.
-In such setups, sharing volumes between the host and the container leads to conflicts, because the shared files have conflicting uids.
+While this generally makes perfect sense security-wise, it becomes problematic in containerized environments, where within the container, the main user usually is root, being mapped to the non-root host user, usually in rootless docker setups or with podman by default.
+In such setups, sharing volumes between the host and the container leads to conflicts, because the shared files have conflicting owner uids.
 Working around this issue is difficult and might require shared groups between host and container, matching guids, or chmodding / chowning the host folder.
-All cumbersome.
+All cumbersome; hence this fork.

 ## changes to upstream repo